 High Street

-This stunning portrait can be found at High Street Court at the bottom of High Street.
+This stunning portrait can be found on the side of the Ulster Sports Club at the bottom of High Street.
 The three-story image of a chef with a lobster was created by Australian artist, Smug.

 Deep Love